 - Where will you sleep?

-I sleep in motels/hotels or in my Kelty Salida 2 tent.
+I sleep in motels or in my Kelty Salida 2 tent.
 I’ve also slept in a few backyards and behind a restaurant that was being renovated.
-I like Best Western hotels, but I’m comfortable with Motel 6.
+I like Best Western hotels, but I’m comfortable with Motel 6, Super 8, and independent motels.
 I like it in a motel and I also like being in my tent.
 Each provides a different nighttime experience.
 Looking at the moon and stars through the tent in the desert is a glorious experience.
-Sitting in the Jacuzzi at the Best Western after the first week of walking was also pretty glorious.
+Sitting in the Jacuzzi at the Best Western after a long day of walking is also pretty glorious.
 I’ve only hit rain once, but I expect more in the future.

 - What are your greatest concerns?

 Dogs.
-I’ve had two encounters, and I anticipate more.
+I’ve had several encounters, and I anticipate more.

 - What do you think will be the most difficult part of your trip?